-On successful completion of this course the students should be able to CO1 Develop algorithms and flowcharts for given problems PO1 CO2 Implement conditionals and loops to design the python programming PO2 CO3 Develop Python programs step-wise by defining functions and calling them.
+Course Outcomes: In successful completion of this course the students should be ble to POs related to COs CO1 Develop algorithms and flowcharts for given problems PO1 CO2 Implement conditionals and loops to design the python programming PO2 CO3 Develop Python programs step-wise by defining functions and calling them.
 PO3 CO4 Implement lists, set, tuples and dictionaries to develop python program.
 PO4 CO5 Build Python Programs using file handling mechanisms to read and write data from/to files.
 PO5 CO6 Follow the ethical principles in implementing the programs PO8 CO7 Do experiments effectively as an individual and as a team member in a group.
 PO9 CO8 Communicate verbally and in written form, the understanding about the experiments.
 PO10 CO9 Continue updating their skill related to lists, tuples and dictionaries implementing programs in future.
 PO12

-- 1. Charles Dierbach, Introduction to Computer Science using Python: A Computational Problem-Solving Focus, Wiley India Edition, 2016. - 2 Mark Lutz, "Programming Python," O'Reilly Publications, Fourth Edition, 2011.
+1. Charles Dierbach, Introduction to Computer Science using Python: A Computational Problem-Solving Focus, Wiley India Edition, 2016.

+2 Mark Lutz, "Programming Python," O"Reilly Publications, Fourth Edition, 2011.